Moonbeam49/MapGenerator/README.md

 **![](https://lh6.googleusercontent.com/BhgQ_J8aP-P5GJkCkrLL1NryDLY9d4pWswZxJDW-Ic0fUXG3_H6pmtjiVBfRbchYusGmTHwF8Pp3JEpKHGqxmvJp0U_cbyRNTt-8WHrnWsAj4tu-lOy3Dw41YEX7O4RSYXzTF8wTvSsrql27jQMmh8L1pJ7qo002dDUHIo7mFVnGLwuwBdUItzh_oA)**
 C# tool developed with Unity, used to generate heightmaps as float arrays with values ranging from 0 to 1.
 The output array is stored on the drive and can be further used for any purpose.
 Current maps can be generated using either one of the following algorithms: Noise - a simple perlin noise heightmap, and Shaped - custom algorithm that generates and places a given amount of individual islands.

-Tool is built and tested for Windows and Linux.
+Tool is built and tested for Windows only.
 # Table of contents
 - [Installation Guide](#installation-guide)
 - [Controls](#controls)